-Information on compliance with covenants is disclosed in Note 19 to the consolidated financial statements.
+Information on compliance with covenants is disclosed in Note 17 to the separate financial statements.

-We examined the terms of financing arrangements.
+We examined the terms of the loan covenants.
 We compared data used in the calculations with the financial statements.
 We assessed arithmetic accuracy of financial covenants calculations.
-In addition, we analysed nonfinancial covenants, such as limitations on disposals and acquisitions, retaining control over assets and absence of insolvency proceedings.
+In addition, we analysed non-financial covenants, such as limitations on disposals and acquisitions, retaining control over assets and absence of insolvency proceedings.